Ultrix: History

 The initial development of Unix occurred on DEC equipment, notably DEC PDP-7 and PDP-11 (Programmable Data Processor) systems.
 Later DEC computers, such as their VAX, also offered Unix.
 The first port to VAX, UNIX/32V, was finished in 1978, not long after the October 1977 announcement of the VAX, for which – at that time – DEC only supplied its own proprietary operating system, VMS.

 DEC's Unix Engineering Group (UEG) was started by Bill Munson with Jerry Brenner and Fred Canter, both from DEC's Customer Service Engineering group, Bill Shannon (from Case Western Reserve University), and Armando Stettner (from Bell Labs).
 Other later members of UEG included Joel Magid, Bill Doll, and Jim Barclay recruited from DEC's marketing and product management groups.

 Under Canter's direction, UEG released V7M, a modified version of Unix 7th Edition (q.v.).

-In 1988 The New York Times reported Ultrix POSIX-compliant.
+In 1988 The New York Times reported that Ultrix was POSIX compliant.

 BSD

 Shannon and Stettner worked on low-level CPU and device driver support initially on UNIX/32V but quickly moved to concentrate on working with the University of California, Berkeley's 4BSD.
 Berkeley's Bill Joy came to New Hampshire to work with Shannon and Stettner to wrap up a new BSD release.
 UEG's machine was the first to run the new Unix, labeled 4.5BSD as was the tape Bill Joy took with him.
 The thinking was that 5BSD would be the next version - university lawyers thought it would be better to call it 4.1BSD.
 After the completion of 4.1BSD, Bill Joy left Berkeley to work at Sun Microsystems.
 Shannon later moved from New Hampshire to join him.
 Stettner stayed at DEC and later conceived of and started the Ultrix project.

-Shortly after IBM announced plans for a native UNIX product, Stettner and Bill Doll presented plans for DEC to make a native VAX Unix product available to its customers; DEC-founder Ken Olsen, agreed.
+According to Mike Humphries of Oracle Corporation, DEC's New Hampshire Unix group's real purpose was to persuade customers to stay with VMS, and only sell Unix to those that insisted on it.
+Shortly after IBM announced plans for a native UNIX product, Stettner and Bill Doll presented plans for DEC to make a native VAX Unix product available to its customers; DEC founder Ken Olsen agreed.

 V7m

-DEC's first native UNIX product was V7M (for modified) or V7M11 for the PDP-11 and was based on version of UNIX 7th Edition from Bell Labs.
-V7M, developed by DEC's original Unix Engineering Group (UEG), Fred Canter, Jerry Brenner, Stettner, Bill Burns, Mary Anne Cacciola, and Bill Munson – but the work of primarily Canter and Brenner.
+DEC's first native UNIX product was V7M (for modified) or V7M11 for the PDP-11 and was based on Version 7 Unix from Bell Labs.
+V7M was developed by DEC's original Unix Engineering Group (UEG); work was done primarily by Fred Canter and Jerry Brenner, with their teammates Stettner, Bill Burns, Mary Anne Cacciola, and Bill Munson.
 V7M contained many fixes to the kernel including support for separate instruction and data spaces, significant work for hardware error recovery, and many device drivers.
 Much work was put into producing a release that would reliably bootstrap from many tape drives or disk drives.
 V7M was well respected in the Unix community.
 UEG evolved into the group that later developed Ultrix.